 sudo apt install snapd

-This command ensures that the Snap package manager is installed on your system, preparing your Ubuntu environment for the installation of the Nextcloud Desktop Client via Snap.
+This command ensures that the Snap package manager is installed on your system, preparing your Ubuntu environment to install the Nextcloud Desktop Client via Snap.

-With Snap set up and ready to go, you can proceed with the installation of the Nextcloud Desktop Client.
+With Snap set up and ready to go, you can install the Nextcloud Desktop Client.
 Snap simplifies this process with a straightforward command.

 To install the Nextcloud Desktop Client using Snap, enter the following command: